Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 #### Description

 There is a chain with $$ n $$ nodes.
-You and your friend take turn to remove a node connected to any removed one or remove two connected nodes meeting any of them connected to a removed one.
+You and your friend take turns to remove a node connected to any removed one or remove two connected nodes meeting any of them connected to a removed one.
 At first, any node can be removed.
 The one who can not move will lose.